R35007/mock-server-vscode-extension/README.md

     }
   }
   ```
-  > Note: All the paths given in the `env.config.json` will be relative to the path given in `mock-server.settings.paths.envDir`.
+  > Note: All the paths given in the `env.config.json` will be relative to the path given in `mock-server.settings.paths.environment`.
 File or Folder name with `injectors` and `middlewares` will not list in the pick list.

 ### `Get Db Snapshot`